 To revive a dying monstera plant with brown leaves it is important to recreate the conditions of the monstera’s native environment by increasing the humidity to at least 30% and maintaining a temperature between 60°F and 85°F. Water the soil with a generous soak then allow the top inch to dry between bouts of watering.

-- Spray the monstera leaves with mist if the leaf margins are turning brown.
+- Spray the monstera leaves with mist if the leaf margins are turning brown and curling.
 This helps to reduce water loss from the leaves and creates a humid micro-climate around your monstera.
-If your monstera is suffering from drought stress then I’d recommend misting the leaves every day.
+If your monstera is suffering from drought stress with curling leaves then I’d recommend misting the leaves every day.

 - Use a humidifier to increase the humidity in arid climates.
 If your air is particularly dry because of the climate or the need to use indoor heating often (which lowers humidity) then a plant humidifier if a great option as they can increase the humidity to a precise level to suit your monstera plant.
 This is the most practical and effective way to mimic the humidity of the monstera’s native environment if you home has particularly dry air.
 Plant humidifiers are relatively inexpensive and available in garden centers or on Amazon.